nmmull/compsig/README.md

 # Compsig

-`compsig` is a tool for converting signal between different audio programming languages.
+`compsig` is a tool for converting signals between different audio programming languages.
 This repository contains an experiment/proof of concept/demonstration of such a tool (read: it's incredibly rough).